honestcode/cimsy/README.md

 * You can customize the HTML output of the tool by editing index.php.
 * You can customize the style of the tool by editing custom_styles.css.
 * You can customize the default home page by editing files/index.md.
+* You can customize where the content files are located and the name of the homepage by editing cimsy.php and editing the values of variables in the "configure" section.

 ## License